MAKEUP PRODUCTS (NON-PERMANENT)

 27316

-Contaminants and chemicals associated with cancer can be found in water, food, and a lot of other commonly used items.
-However, no sector of consumer items is accountable to less government management than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
-While many of the contaminants and chemicals in cosmetics and personal care products likely pose minimal risk, exposure to a few has been associated with serious health issues, such as cancer.
+Contaminants and chemicals linked to cancer are found in food and various other common items.
+Still, no group of consumer items is accountable to less government management than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
+While most of the contaminants and chemicals in cosmetics and personal care products very likely present little risk, subjection to some has been linked to worrying health issues, such as cancer.